mia-platform/documentation/docs/runtime_suite/function-service/configuration.md

 The setup phase is over.

-## Create a function from the DevOps Console
+## Create a function from the Console

-To deploy a new function service, open the _DevOps Console_ add a new microservice choosing the docker image ```nexus.mia-platform.eu/core/function-service```.
+To deploy a new function service, open the _Console_ add a new microservice choosing the docker image ```nexus.mia-platform.eu/core/function-service```.

 Then, create a new configuration for this microservice and call it as you wish, (e.g.: _my-function-service_).
 Type ```/home/node/app/functions``` as _run-time mount point_.